Table of Contents

 - Schwann cells

-- May ensheath neuritic processes
+- Ensheaths neuritic processes

-- May be arranged in small intersecting fascicles which are separated by loose myxoid stroma
+- May be arranged in small intersecting fascicles

 - Mild variation in cellularity is permitted

-- No significant atypia, mitoses, or necrosis should be present
+- No significant atypia, mitoses or necrosis should be present

 Microscopic (histologic) images